 Introduction to Margin Trading

 Trading means buying and selling assets with the aim of making a profit.
-Institutional trading looks at buying and selling stock, shares and currencies.
-Trading cryptocurrencies means buying and selling digital assets.
-Although the tradable assets differ, the purpose remains the same in both worlds.
-In conclusion, trading aims at returning a profit.
+Institutional trading looks at buying and selling stock, shares, and currencies.

 What is Margin?

-Like many other crypto trading practices, the roots of this trading practice link to traditional finance.
+Like many other crypto trading practices, the roots of margin trading link to traditional finance.
 Although the concept is rather new in crypto trading, it has been around for a while in stock markets.
-Margin trading was common in the United States in the 20th century.
+Margin trading was common in the U.S. in the 20th century.
 However, the practice differed a lot from what we know today.
 Mainly, the difference was in regulation and requirements.

 Back in the 1920s, margin requirements were very loose.
-So, investors could commit very little funds of their own and brokers allowed that.
+Investors could commit very little funds of their own, and brokers allowed that.
 For instance, leverage rates of up to 90% were quite common.
 Seems shocking, right?
 Well, this leads us to the next point.
 Namely, high leverage rates contributed to a high number of margin calls.
-This became disastrous when the market fell and eventually culminated in the 1929 crash.
+This became disastrous when the market fell, and, eventually, culminated in the 1929 crash.

 Since then, buying on margin has changed substantially.
 The stock market crash graphically explained the need for a more regulated industry.
 So, the requirements have become much stricter.
 Although it is still a risky practice, many security measures are added to it.
 In the traditional financial markets, brokers face requirements for opening a margin account, minimum initial investments and maximum leverage rates are in place.
 In conclusion, margin trading has come a long way since the beginning of the 20th century.

-Now that you know the history of this practice, let’s get into detail.
+Now that you know the history of this practice, let’s get into more detail.